-Xenia's own compositions are available on Diatribe Records and TakuRoku.
-Her full-length album "Atomic Legacies" features Ligeti Quartet and the Magnetic Resonator Piano.
-Highlighted in Bandcamp's "Best of Contemporary Classical" in 2020, the album was reviewed as "boldly conceived and brilliantly realised... a foretaste of things to come" (The Wire), "intoxicating, extraordinarily eerie and evocative” (Bernard Clarke, RTE LyricFM), "melancholy... heart-swells and proper feelings" (The Quietus) and "a nuclear musical reaction that produces great, irradiated beauty" (Tom Service, BBC Radio 3).
-Xenia's subsequent digital EP "Atonal Electronic Chamber Music for Cats" takes an unexpected turn-around, using vintage synthesizers in an exploration of 1990's techno-art-pop nostalgia.
-Visit the "shop" section for recording streaming links and purchase options.
+As a composer, Xenia is represented by the Contemporary Music Centre, Ireland.
+Her music is available on Diatribe Records, TakuRoku and NMC Recordings.
+Her portrait album "Atomic Legacies" features Ligeti Quartet and the Magnetic Resonator Piano.
+Highlighted in Bandcamp's "Best of Contemporary Classical" in 2020, the album was reviewed as "boldly conceived and brilliantly realised... a foretaste of things to come" (Julian Cowley, The Wire), "intoxicating, extraordinarily eerie and evocative” (Bernard Clarke, RTE LyricFM), "melancholy... heart-swells and proper feelings" (Jennifer Lucy Allan, The Quietus) and "a nuclear musical reaction that produces great, irradiated beauty" (Tom Service, BBC Radio 3).

 Latest: